 - Don’t water the lawn on windy days.
 There’s too much evaporation.
 It can waste up to 300 gallons of water in one watering.
 Also cut down on watering on cool and overcast days and don’t water during rainy days.
 Adjust or deactivate automatic sprinters.
 It can save up to 300 gallons each time.

 - While manufacturing a bottle of water, a large amount of water is wasted; so buy bottled water as less as possible.
 While buying appliances and fixtures, choose the one which consumes less water.

 - Producing energy requires large quantities of water; so by using less electricity also you can save water.
-Manufacturing plants and other industrial processes use tremendous amounts of electricity to produce a variety of consumer goods, ranging from plastics and textiles to furniture, fabrics and clothing.
+Manufacturing plants and other industrial processes use tremendous amounts of electricity to produce a variety of consumer goods, ranging from plastics and textiles to furniture, fabrics, and clothing.
 As consumers use more of these products, demand for their production increases, which in turn requires factories to extend their hours of operation.
-As they conduct business, however, industrial facilities burn fossil fuels such as gasoline, diesel and coal.
+As they conduct business, however, industrial facilities burn fossil fuels such as gasoline, diesel, and coal.
 By recycling products, consumers can alleviate the need for factories to work overtime, which reduces the need for extracting the fuels needed for electricity.
-Recycling also reduces air and water pollutants by decreasing the need to extract and process timber, coal and other materials from the Earth.
-The transformation of materials into products requires heavy use of resources, and releases harmful toxins such as ammonia, carbon monoxide, sulphur dioxide and methane into the air.
+Recycling also reduces air and water pollutants by decreasing the need to extract and process timber, coal, and other materials from the Earth.
+The transformation of materials into products requires heavy use of resources and releases harmful toxins such as ammonia, carbon monoxide, sulfur dioxide, and methane into the air.
 Recycling alleviates the need for raw material extraction, which prevents overconsumption of resources and preserves natural resources.